YevaYaremchuk11/rna-seq-differential-expression/README.md

 # RNA-seq Differential Expression Analysis of GSE213111
+## Training background

+This project was developed based on the skills and methods learned during the **UBDS School** training in R and bioinformatics.

+The project demonstrates practical application of:
+- R programming for biological data analysis
+- RNA-seq data preprocessing
+- differential expression analysis with DESeq2
+- data visualization with ggplot2 and pheatmap
+- gene annotation with AnnotationDbi and org.Hs.eg.db
+- GO enrichment analysis with clusterProfiler

 This repository contains an RNA-seq analysis of the human endothelial inflammatory response using GEO dataset **GSE213111**.